Is Turin Worth Visiting? 16 Reasons to Love the Italian City

 YOU CAN EVEN VISIT IT IN WINTER

-Even though Turin’s streets are not as heavily decorated as other cities’ (like Vienna or London), it still feels festive, and you can also enjoy its Christmas markets and snowy days.
-Also, it can be a great European girls’ trip destination.
+Even though Turin’s streets are not as heavily decorated as other cities’ (like Vienna or London), it still feels festive, and you can also enjoy its Christmas events and snowy days (and even head to the ski slopes of Piedmont and Aosta Valley).

 Christmas lights in Turin